19hours/sg-statutes/Acts/Building Control Act.md

 (i) the qualified person appointed under section 8 or 11 to supervise the carrying out of those building works; and

-(ii) where the building works comprise wholly or partly of any underground building works, the geotechnical engineer who is appointed under section 8 or 11 to supervise the geotechnical aspects of those underground building works;
+(ii) where the building works comprise wholly or partly of any geotechnical building works, the geotechnical engineer who is appointed under section 8 or 11 to supervise the geotechnical aspects of those geotechnical building works;

+[Act 22 of 2012 wef 01/12/2012]

 (c) the following documents signed by the builder: